 Recently, we’ve been taking a closer look at how healthcare organizations can meet this challenge amidst the growing use of multi-function devices (MFDs).
 Securing MFDs keeps healthcare facilities HIPAA-compliant and provides protection against data breaches.

-So far, we’ve discussed four steps organizations can take to improve document security across MFDs – establishing user rules and workflows, auditing all network activity, harnessing data encryption and adopting follow-you printing.
+So far, we’ve discussed four steps organizations can take to improve document security across MFDs – establishing user rules and workflows, auditing all network activity, harnessing data encryption and adopting Print-to-Me.
 Now, let’s turn our attention to two more steps in the MFD data security process: automatically tracking PHI activity and implementing secure routing and destination workflows.

 Automatically Track PHI Activity